Seb1903/bovelo_manager/README.md

 }
 }
 ```
-You need to change the following values (don't share your information, it must be kept **confidential**) :
+You need to change the following values :

 - IP_address
 - Port